GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Experiments

 \subsection{Evaluation by Challenges}

-Although the overall performance indicates the general quality of trackers, it cannot differentiate them according to different attributes and thus reflect the strength and weakness of each method.
-In this section, we analyze the performance of trackers on subsets of testing data which are labeled with different challenging attributes.
-Nevertheless, manual annotation of binary challenging attributes is quite subjective and thus inaccurate.
-For example, its hard to determine the boundaries of \textit{object deformation, scale variation} or \textit{fast motion}.
-Instead, similar to\cite{datasetvotlongterm2018}, we setup several informative indicators that can be directly computed from annotations.
-The indicators are defined as follows:
+Although the overall performance indicates the general quality of trackers, it cannot differentiate them according to different attributes and thus reflect the strengths and weaknesses of each method.
+In this section, we analyze the performance of trackers in terms of different challenges.

+Instead of subjectively labeling attributes for each frame or video, as is widely practiced in many existing benchmarks~\cite{otb2013,otb2015,datasetlasot2018}, we prefer a more objective and scalable way for challenge labeling, such that the labels are reproducible and unbiased of the annotators.
+Similar to ~\cite{datasetvotlongterm2018}, we set up a set of continuous difficulty indicators for each video frame that can be directly computed from the annotations, which are defined as follows:

-\textbf{Occlusion.} The occlusion indicator can be directly deduced from the labeling of visible ratios.
-We define occlusion indicator for a video as the percentage of frames where visible ratio $v \leq 0.6$.
+\textbf{Occlusion/Truncation.} The occlusion/truncation indicator can be directly deduced from the labeling of visible ratios $v$.
+We define the degree of occlusion/truncation as $(1 - v)$.